Sturgis the Corrupted

 - Chain Attack Dark Shroud - If this model hits the same target with both of its initial melee attacks, it gains Dark Shroud.
-(Dark Shroud - Enemy models in this model's melee range suffer a penalty to ARM.)
+(Dark Shroud - While in this model's melee range, enemy models suffer -2 ARM.)

 - Reversal - When this model is missed by a charge attack or power attack, the attacking model is knocked down.

 - Snap Strike - This model can make one additional attack with each melee weapon for each focus/fury point spent to make additional attacks.

 Feat - Dead on Arrival